Stay Safe: Tips for Gardening in Extreme Heat

 Almanac Garden Planner

 If you like to garden, be careful in extreme heat.
 Here are seven sensible tips to keep in mind during hot and humid weather.
-Whether you like it hot or not, it is important to take care while working outside.
+Whether you like it hot or not, it is important to be aware and take care while working outside.

 Gardening in the Heat